MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

-T     coreMed3                (in T, in T, in T)   // trinary median bool  coreAnyInvocation       (in bool)            // condition across group of shader invocations bool  coreAllInvocations      (in bool) vec3  coreRgbToHsv            (in vec3)            // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)            // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)            // RGB to YIQ conversion   (BT.601, NTSC)
+T     coreMed3                (in T, in T, in T)   // trinary median bool  coreAnyInvocation       (in bool)            // condition across group of shader invocations bool  coreAllInvocations      (in bool)
+T     coreLinearStep          (in T, in T, in T)   // linear interpolation between 0.0 and 1.0 vec3  coreRgbToHsv            (in vec3)            // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)            // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)            // RGB to YIQ conversion   (BT.601, NTSC)